aleph2c/learning_xslt_with_python/README.md

 used for arbitrarily large data sets or data streams.
 XSLT software has been compiled from XSLT.

-XSLT is an XML dialect, and it's an XML lisp.
+XSLT is an XML dialect.
 It is very difficult to learn XML from a book; If you are transcribing the book's examples, then trying to run those files through your python program, most of your time will be spent debugging, and not learning.
 XML books have a way of bleeding-away will-power because XML syntax is hard to look at.

 I created this repo to learn XSLT and how it can be integrated with Python.
 I wanted something that had a lazy CLI (caches previous command inputs and uses